eclevela-1234/HTML-CSS-Git-Challenge/README.md

 [Here is the link to the deployed page!](https://eclevela-1234.github.io/HTML-CSS-Git-Challenge/)

 ## Purpose of Webpage
--Landing page for a marketing firm
+- Landing page for a marketing firm
+- Page is informative
--Page is informative - talks about what the company does -Nav shortcuts in the header
+- talks about what the company does
+- Nav shortcuts in the header

 ## Starter Code Notes
 - Website title is not descriptive